Table of Contents

 - How can merchants fight code 80 chargebacks?

 - How can merchants prevent code 80 chargebacks?

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 80, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually merchant error or friendly fraud.
 Merchants who believe they have received an invalid chargeback under reason code 80 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 80 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Incorrect Transaction Amount or Account Number.”
-This reason code may be used in various circumstances where the dispute is centered on an incorrect transaction amount or the transaction was processed against the wrong account number.
+This code indicates that a transaction was processed for the wrong amount or using the wrong account number.

 - It includes an invalid or non-matching account number.

 - The adjustment was posted more than 10 days after the transaction date to an account that was closed or held non-sufficient funds.